 • How much of each recipe must a contestant provide on the day of the contest?

-Each girl who entered our bake-off was asked to provide two batches of their recipe: one for Judges to observe for appearance, presentation, etc., and a second for tasting by judges and event goers.
+Each Scout who entered our bake-off was asked to provide two batches of their recipe: one for Judges to observe for appearance, presentation, etc., and a second for tasting by judges and event goers.

 After the judges made their determination, the first batch was offered up for tasting by the crowd as well.